Creating a Facebook Group for a Staff

 Once the group is created, you will be taken to the group’s page.
 You can click “Edit Group” at the top right of the page to add a group description, set a group email address, add a group picture and manage members.

-3 Responses to “Creating a Facebook Group for a Staff”
+2 thoughts on “Creating a Facebook Group for a Staff

 My editor-in-chief beat me to the punch in creating a staff facebook group this year.
 The biggest positive to that was that she was then able to invite me to join, then make me an admin.
 This allowed me to join and contribute to the group using my normal facebook profile without having to friend any students.